Updated 16 June 2023

 You can get a visa upon arrival if you come from a country (that is: have a passport of a country) on the list of countries who get a visa upon arrival.

 Be aware that when you have an Israeli passport you need a special manifest to cross the border!
 You can arrange this, before crossing this border, via a Jordanian travel agent.
 He will arrange a manifest and a representative will wait for you on the Jordanian site.
 If you are working in Israel and you want to cross this border your working permit should still be valid!

 They will give you a document that you need to fill in; the manifest.

 Keep this with you and have it stamped when you visit Petra.
 Because you have to show the manifest when you leave Jordan via the same border.
 As a result they can see how many days you stayed and that you’ve visited Petra.

 It depends of the amount of nights you stay in Jordan and the exit point whether you have to pay for your visa.
-This will be checked when you leave the country via this border.
+This will be checked when you leave the country.
 So no payment needed when you enter Jordan!